Sex or GenderCalifornia

 Men and women have equal rights in the workplace.
-At Valiant Law, we assist California businesses in understanding and addressing their obligations under federal and state laws designed to prevent sex discrimination.
-Indeed, sex discrimination covers a wide range of illegal conduct, from sexual harassment to treating a job applicant less favorably due to his or her transgender status.
-Especially in today’s business and media climate, all California employers need to be careful to promptly identify any conduct that may be construed as a form of sex discrimination.
+At Valiant Law, we help California employees understand their rights and address violations of state and federal laws designed to prevent sex discrimination.
+Indeed, sex discrimination covers a wide range of illegal conduct, from sexual harassment to treating a job applicant less favorably due to their transgender status.
+If you have been discriminated against, it’s essential that you promptly report the misconduct and take steps to seek to remedy it.

-Sex discrimination covers every aspect of the employment relationship.
-This means that you cannot treat one sex more or less favorably during the advertisement, interview, or hiring of new employees.
-Nor can you disfavor one sex or gender when it comes to making work or and schedules, providing necessary job training, determining pay and benefits, or setting any other condition of employment.
+Prohibitions on sex discrimination cover every aspect of the employment relationship.
+In other words, an employer cannot treat one sex more or less favorably during a job advertisement or interviewing or hiring new employees.
+Nor can they disfavor one sex or gender when it comes to making schedules, providing the necessary job training, determining pay and benefits, or setting any other condition of employment.

 - Making sexual gestures towards an employee;

 - Using sexually explicit or derogatory language, such as graphic comments about an employee’s body;